 Include Delivery Details

-Clearly mention the intended move-out date, along with the date of delivery, whether the letter is sent via mail or delivered in person.
+Clearly address the intended move-out date, along with the date of delivery, whether the letter is sent via mail or delivered in person.
 This establishes a formal timeline for communication between you and your tenants.

 Provide Contact Information